-- 1. Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
+- Power down the system and remove the power cord from the rear of the power supply as described in Section 6-3.
 Remove the node from the chassis as described in Section 6-4 and place the node on a flat, stable surface. - 2.
-Remove the node cover (see 6-6 Removing the Node Cover) from the node. - 3.
-Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-4 Installing and Removing Hard Drives). - 4.
-Remove all cables from the backplane connecting the motherboard in the - 5.
-Remove the eight screws securing the backplane to the rear of the HDD cage.
+Remove the node cover (see 6-7 Removing the Node Cover) from the node. - 3.
+Ensure that all of the hard drive carriers have been removed from the bays in the front of the node (see 6-5 Installing and Removing Hard Drives). - Remove all cables from the backplane connecting the motherboard to the front hard disk drive (HDD) cage in the node. - 5.
+Remove the HDD cage from the front of the node. - 6.
+Remove the six screws securing the backplane to the rear of the HDD cage. - Remove the backplane from the HDD cage and lift the backplane up and off of the HDD cage.